Hurricane Hilary Grows Off Mexico And Could Reach California As A Very Rare Tropical Storm

 SpaceX delayed the launch of a satellite-carrying rocket from a base on California’s central coast until at least Monday.
 The company said conditions in the Pacific could make it difficult for a ship to recover the rocket booster.

-In Southern California, an outlook for excessive rainfall stretched from Sunday to Tuesday, according to the Los Angeles weather office.

-The Mexican government said a weakened Hilary might hit the coast Sunday night between the cities of Playas de Rosarito and Ensenada, in Baja California state.
+The Mexican government said a weakened Hilary might skim a sparsely populated area on the western edge of the Baja peninsula early Sunday, and then perhaps hit a more heavily populated area of the coast Sunday night between the cities of Playas de Rosarito and Ensenada, in Baja California state.

 Meanwhile, the city of Yuma was preparing Thursday by providing residents with a self-serve sandbag filling station.